 - City of Schwandorf: The collection comprises over 300 works of art, plus several gifts and artist proofs from the Printmaking Studios.
 Important gifts were bequeathed by Dr. Anton Haug (approx. 80 framed works and 90 works on paper), whose furniture and estate also furnishes the public rooms of the International Artist Residence.
 Purchases of the deceased former City Councilor Dr. Felix Hierstetter and gifts by artists with a connection to the institution or the region round out the holdings.
 Part of the municipal collection is exhibited long-term at City Hall and at the International Artist Residence.

-- Oberpfälzer Künstlerhaus NGO: currently more than 100 works of art, many by artists who participated in the exchange as well as Bavarian artists who particiipdated in the artist-in-residence program with our Res Artis partner houses in Germany and abroad.
+- Oberpfälzer Künstlerhaus: currently more than 100 works of art, many by artists who participated in the exchange as well as Bavarian artists who particiipdated in the artist-in-residence program with our Res Artis partner houses in Germany and abroad.